genkiroid/xts/README.md

 # xts

-xts is a script that generates an insert statement from a mysql xml dump file.
+xts is a script that generates an insert statement or yaml from a mysql xml dump file.

 ## Use case